Capital funding is often the hardest to raise.

 - It is expected that the fiscal agent is a 501(c) 3 in good standing.

-When completing the application, there are two additional documents applicants will need to provide: the fiscal agent’s most current IRS Determination Letter, as well as signed Memo of Understanding outlining the agreement between the applicant and the fiscal agent.
-This is because the fiscal agent will be bound by the terms and conditions of the Champlin Foundation’s standard grant agreement.
+When completing the application, there are two additional documents applicants will need to provide: the fiscal agent’s most current IRS Determination Letter, as well as a signed Memo of Understanding outlining the agreement between the applicant and the fiscal agent.
+The fiscal agent will be bound by the terms and conditions of The Champlin Foundation’s standard grant agreement.

 Funding for this program is considered Historic Preservation, thus only those houses of worship of historic and architectural significance are eligible.
-Total annual funding for Houses of Worship is capped at $250,000, making the process highly competitive.
+Total annual funding for houses of worship is capped at $300,000, making the process highly competitive.
+Applicants are encouraged to apply for grants in the range of $50,000 or less.

-Applications will only be accepted for requests related to exterior repairs or improvements necessary to maintain the historic integrity of the building.
-This means interior repairs or improvements including but not limited to fire safety upgrades, handicap accessibility issues or other building mechanicals are not the focus of this program.
+Applications will only be accepted for requests related to exterior repairs or improvements necessary to maintain the historic integrity of the sanctuary building.
+This means interior repairs or improvements including but not limited to fire safety upgrades, handicap accessibility issues, or other building mechanicals are not the focus of this program.
+It should also be noted that the Foundation does not fund stained glass windows.

-Please note that Houses of Worship can only apply for funding during Cycle Two which opens on June 1st.
+Houses of Worship can only apply for funding during Cycle Two, which opens on June 1st.

-Applications must be developed around one clearly defined initiative and should address how the item(s) requested will advance it.
+Applications must be developed around one clearly defined initiative, originating from a teacher seeking to address a critical need in a novel way.
+The project must promote hands-on learning in the classroom for students.
 Proposals containing multiple unrelated components or general needs will not be considered.

-Grant requests are limited to capital items such as classroom equipment, infrastructure and technology.
+Grant requests are limited to capital items such as classroom equipment, infrastructure, and technology.
 Funding will be considered in the areas of art, science, English, foreign languages, mathematics, music, computer science, drama, physical education, and vocational instruction, as well as interdisciplinary initiatives.
-Applicants should be aware that we welcome applications related to advanced placement and honors level courses.
+We also welcome applications related to advanced placement and honors-level courses.
+Please note that preference will be given to schools serving the highest percentage of economically disadvantaged students.

 While site visits are often part of the review process, they are not an indicator that a grant request will be funded or denied.
 Not all applicants receive a site visit.
 If it is determined that a site visit is desirable, please note: